Skip to content

 To stay safe, you need a browser that can change how each account appears online and create a truly separate environment for every profile.

-How Anti-detect Browsers Stop You from Getting Detected
+How multi-account browsers Stop You from Getting Detected

 Unique Browser Profiles & Fingerprint Spoofing

-An anti-detect browser gives every account its own profile.
+An multi-account browser gives every account its own profile.
 Each profile has its own cookies, cache, and storage.
 That means what you do in one profile stays there and never leaks into another.

 These browsers also change the browser fingerprint that sites read.
 Instead of showing your real device details, the browser can generate many signals, such as: